makersacademy/bowling-challenge/README.md

   - If it is a strike, it will hold the first bonus point
   - The frame in which the bonus started accruing

+## Let's TDD
+- Next I started to build my code using TDD.
+Or so I thought.
+I went straight to unit tests, first to set up the initial game and then second to start building frames
+- About an hour into my merry TDD process, Ed posted in the slack channel a recommendation to write a feature test for the gutter game first.
+Doh!
+Feature tests!!
+- As it turned out, a bit of my game spec seems to be a bit of a feature test anyway but my next step was to build the proper feature test.
+It's now late on Friday and I am having a little sulk that I completely forgot about feature tests...
+Maybe time for bed!!!

 ****